darioblanco/myconfig/README.md

 4. `cd myconfig`
 5. `make install`.
 Sudo password might be prompted to install certain tools.

 ## Components

 - `install.sh`: install essential packages, fonts, programming language dependencies and macOS applications.
 - `utils.sh`: common functions used in the bootstrap scripts.

+## Development

+To develop over this repository, run `make init` to see if you satisfy all the requirements:

+- `prettier` is needed for autoformatting JSON and YAML files.
+You can install it in MacOS with `brew install prettier`.